How do I submit a Google Drive file or URL as an assignment submission using Assignment Enhancements?

 You can view your most recent submission in the Attempt tab .

-If your instructor allows, you may resubmit another version of your assignment using the New Attempt icon .
+If your instructor allows, you may resubmit another version of your assignment using the New Attempt button .

 If you've submitted multiple assignment submissions, you can view previous submissions by clicking the Attempt drop-down .